lamhq/tech-notes/pages/data-engineering/database/choosing-db.md

 # Choose the right data storage

+## Guide

+Goal: choose the right databases for the right data type and the right operation.

+It is better to think about the use case and pick the datastore suitable for your application.

+A datastore that serves multiple use cases may help reduce the overhead.

+For analytics use cases, a tabular columnar database is often more suitable than a NoSQL database.

+Datastores with in-built operations suitable for the use case are preferred (instead of implementing those operations in each application).

 ## Database Decision Tree

-Choose the right databases for the right data type and the right job:
 - Structured Data
   - OLTP workload: ACID, transactions
     - **Relational Databases**